4 Writing Your Future

 So writing well won’t just help you communicate and record, it will help you to become a more successful leader too by specifying exactly what you mean so you can convince other people to follow your lead.

-4.5.4 Writing as slowing down
+4.5.4 Writing as Slowing Down

 Your brain tends to work much more quickly than your fingers can type or your hands can write.
 Your brain will often work much faster than you can speak as well.
 Writing can slow your thinking process down to something more manageable, by focussing your thoughts on a given topic or problem, see figure 4.13.